 As a general rule, the UEFA Executive Committee meets once every two months, and is convened by the UEFA President.
 The UEFA President may invite third parties to attend meetings of the UEFA Executive Committee in an advisory capacity.
 The committee has a quorum of more than half of its voting members, including the UEFA President or, in his absence, a vice-president.

 UEFA Executive Committee decisions come into immediate force, unless the UEFA Executive Committee decides otherwise.
-A UEFA Executive Committee member or the UEFA President does not take part in the deliberation of any matter or point of issue involving the member association and/or a club affiliated to the member association with which he/she is associated, or in any case in which a conflict of interest exists.
+A UEFA Executive Committee member or the UEFA President does not take part in the deliberation of any matter or point of issue involving the member association and/or a club and/or a league affiliated to the member association with which he/she is associated, or in any case in which a conflict of interest exists.